Jeff Johnston is a medieval reenactor and avid history fan. He is also the publisher at Living History Publications.

 Five lines is the modern name for a board game that comes from Greece.
 We have no record of it ever having a name in ancient times.
 Pollux mentions the game in his Onomasticon but does not give it a name.
 The earliest written reference to the game is from 600 BCE in a verse by Alkaios.
 The earliest examples of actual game boards are from grave goods dating back to the 7th century BCE.
 It is nowhere near the oldest known board game, but it is still old.

 It is interesting to note that this is a game that is frequently ignored by both history and game scholars.
 Very little information is available about the game beyond the game board finds.
 Any attempt to recreate the rules is purely speculative.
 That being said, let's speculate.

 How to Play

-The game can also be played with eleven lines (and eleven men each) the only difference in game play is that the third sixth and ninth lines are sacred lines.
-It is presumed that when playing double that two dice are used and the player may choose to move either two men (one moves the number die one shows, the other moves the total die two shows), or one man for the total of the two dice.
+The game can also be played with eleven lines (and eleven men each).
+The only difference in game play is that the third, sixth and ninth lines are sacred lines.
+It is presumed that, when playing double, two dice are used and the player may choose to move either two men (one moves the number die one shows, and the other moves the total die two shows), or one man for the total of the two dice.

 © 2014 Jeff Johnston